ntung/ContactBook/README.txt

 Q. Why did you use auto increment integer for their primary keys instead of the provided data ex. email_id instead of email_address?
 A. Given them auto incremented IDs allows for flexibility, future proof code, and custom error handling.
-Given that cascades are turned on, If email_address was the primary key, I did not want the databse to handle the case where mulitple email addresses of the same spelling were added.
+Given that cascades are turned on, If email_address was the primary key, I did not want the databse to handle the case where mulitple email addresses of the same spelling is added.
 I would be leaving room for database integrity errors.
 I wanted to be be able to handle duplicate email errors on my own.